beakerbrowser/hashbase/docs/webapis.md

     username: String, the chosen username
     isEmailVerified: Boolean
     scopes: Array of strings, what is this user's perms?
+    diskUsage: Number, how many bytes the user is using
+    diskQuota: Number, how many bytes the user is allowed
     updatedAt: Number, the timestamp of the last update
     createdAt: Number, the timestamp of creation time }, ...]